Hobbiton Movie Set’s dedicated gardening team have planted almost 3000 native seedlings around the movie set and surrounding farmland.

 We will continue to support our local community and promote initiatives that support the environment.

 Hobbiton Movie Set Chief Executive, Russell Alexander says “Our Going Green initiative is an integral part of our corporate responsibility and we believe it is extremely important to make the effort to minimize our impact on New Zealand’s precious environment.
 Our aim is to become as self-sufficient and sustainable as reasonably practicable.
-Our plan is to utilize our surrounding area and farming roots with a number of further steps to be taken over the next few years.
+Our plan is to utilise our surrounding area and farming roots with a number of further steps to be taken over the next few years.

 We look forward to becoming even more environmentally friendly in the future and taking our visitors on this journey with us.”